konveyor/konveyor.github.io/content/Tackle/manageapps.md

 ## Importing applications
 Follow the steps below to import one or more applications into the Application inventory page of the Tackle web console by using a CSV file.

-**Note:** You cannot create tags or business services by importing a CSV file.
-Specified tags or business services must exist in the web console before you import the applications.
+**Note:** Do not create tags or business services by importing a CSV file.
+Specified tags or business services must exist in the web console before importing the applications.

 The CSV file contains the following fields:
 * Record Type 1: